 SYMPTOMS: The brain is surrounded by fluid, and while that’s good for nourishment and some protection, if you remember physics class, when fluids are compressed they attain the properties of a solid.
 As mentioned in the case of a concussion, the brain slams against the inside of the cranial vault and is not afforded much protection.
 The brain gets injured(traumatic brain injury) and this alters it’s function.
 While effects are usually temporary and include headache, dizziness, amnesia, confusion, vomiting, slurred speech, “fogginess”, tinnitus (ringing in the ears), vertigo, lethargy, and loss of balance/coordination.
 Loss of consciousness is not required for a concussion, and therefore most people may not realize they’ve suffered one.
 Most concussions are of the mild category and patients fully recover in time, however more significant concussions – or repeated occurrences – can have lingering effects for months to years.

-TREATMENT: Chiropractic treatment for concussions in my office is centered around the nutritional supplementation of reducing the oxidative stres that occurs from the effects of inflammation, as well as taking care of the neck injury suffered at the time.
+TREATMENT: Chiropractic treatment for concussions in my office is centered around the nutritional supplementation of reducing the oxidative stress that occurs from the effects of inflammation, as well as taking care of the neck injury suffered at the time.
 Recent studies in the Journal of Neurotrauma and the American Journal of Clinical Nutrition show VERY promising results then patients were given certain nutritional supplements.
 The outcomes showed promising results when compared with other groups not using these supplements.
 I have an outlined my TBI treatment plan based on that research, as well as the positive nervous system enhancing properties of chiropractic care.
 While I treat patients with post-concussions syndrome from sports injuries and car accidents, I also work in conjunction with area neurologists to optimize patient care.
 For someone with a concussion, a baseline of higher function is established in the evaluation process.
 This baseline is then evaluated periodically in order to determine progress.
 Testing often centers around areas that show deficiencies: concentration, multi-tasking, headaches, balance, tinnitus, coordination, etc. And while headaches are common, they are not the only symptom…this is where the neurological evaluations come in.
-Otherwise, chiropractic care can help re-balance the structure (spine) and function (nutrition) at any phase after a concussion.
+Otherwise, chiropractic treatment for concussions can help re-balance the structure (spine) and function (nutrition) at any phase.